entjos/TreeMineR/cran-comments.md

-# TreeMineR 1.0.2
+# TreeMineR 1.0.3

-This version includes some minor bug fixes and adds some minor additional argument to `TreeMineR()`.
+This version adds a vignette to the package.

 ## R CMD check results